PintoGideon/notes/Redux/Middlewares.md

 ### Basic Idea

 A web server can be seen as a function that takes in a request and outputs a response.
-Middlewares are functions executed in the middle after the incoming request then produces an output which could be the final output passed or could be used by the next middleware until the cycle is completed.
+Middlewares are functions executed in the middle after the incoming request then produces an output which could be the final output passed or could be used by the next middleware until the cycle is completed

 Attempt #1: Logging Manually